gutenbergtools/gutenbergsite/site/help/mobile.md

 ## Kindle
 ### General Kindle Help
+Amazon makes it challenging to know what transfer method, and which file formats, are supported for your specific setup.
+During 2022, Amazon has shifted to prefer the new K8 or AZW format rather than MOBI, and has also increased support for the EPUB format.

-Consider using EPUB rather than Mobi or K8.
+First consider using EPUB rather than Kindle (Mobi) or K8 formats.
 The EPUB files are smaller and supported by the Kindle app and most Kindle devices.
 You can also "send to Kindle" using the standard methods.

+As of September 2022, Amazon has been changing how the Kindle devices, Kindle app, and "send to Kindle" functionality works.
+This has been challenging to keep track of, and we suggest using online documentation, or trying the different methods of getting Project Gutenberg eBooks onto your Kindle device or software.

+Once there is greater clarity on the long-term functionality, we will update this section.
+We suggest starting with epub format, rather than the Mobi (Kindle) format.
+Meanwhile, the following is advice we have collected over the years.

 Visit the Amazon help pages for your specific Kindle model.
 The help pages for the devices we looked all have a page describing how to transfer files from your computer to your Kindle, which is sometimes called "sideloading."
 Sideloading usually seems to work most reliably: save to your computer, and then copy to your device.
 Here is [Amazon's device help page] (http://www.amazon.com/gp/help/customer/display.html?nodeId=200127470).